0xInfection/Awesome-WAF/README.md

 ## Testing Methodology:
 ### Where To Look:
-- Always look out for common ports that expose that a WAF, namely `80`, `443`, `8000`, `8008`, `8080`, `8088` ports.
+- Always look out for common ports that expose that a WAF, namely `80`, `443`, `8000`, `8008`, `8080` and `8088` ports.
-    > __Tip:__ You can use automate this easily by commandline using a screenshot taker like [WebScreenShot](https://github.com/maaaaz/webscreenshot).
+    > __Tip:__ You can use automate this easily by commandline using tools like like [cURL](https://github.com/curl/curl).
 - Some WAFs set their own cookies in requests (eg. Citrix Netscaler, Yunsuo WAF).
 - Some associate themselves with separate headers (eg. Anquanbao WAF, Amazon AWS WAF).
-- Some often alter headers and jumble characters to confuse attacker (eg. Citrix Netscaler, F5 Big IP).
+- Some often alter headers and jumble characters to confuse attacker (eg. Netscaler, Big-IP).
-- Some (often rare) expose themselves in the `Server` header (eg. Approach, WTS WAF).
+- Some expose themselves in the `Server` header (eg. Approach, WTS WAF).
 - Some WAFs expose themselves in the response content (eg. DotDefender, Armor, Sitelock).
 - Other WAFs reply with unusual response codes upon malicious requests (eg. WebKnight, 360 WAF).

 ### Detection Techniques:
 To identify WAFs, we need to (dummy) provoke it.
-1. Make a normal GET request from a browser, intercept and test response headers (specifically cookies).
+1. Make a normal GET request from a browser, intercept and record response headers (specifically cookies).
 2. Make a request from command line (eg. cURL), and test response content and headers (no user-agent included).
 3. Make GET requests to random open ports and grab banners which might expose the WAFs identity.
 4. If there is a login page somewhere, try some common (easily detectable) payloads like `" or 1 = 1 --`.